commonprefix/website/blog/battle-of-blockchains.md

 manifestation of safety in a dynamic, permissionless network.

-To achieve this strong property, Bitcoin leverages PoW to elect block proposers in a fair unbiasable manner and adopts the longest chain selection rule to determine which chain is the "correct one".
+To achieve this strong property, Bitcoin leverages PoW to elect block proposers in a fair, unbiasable manner and adopts the longest chain selection rule to determine which chain is the "correct one".
 PoW effectively secures the blockchain against adversaries that control less than 50% of the computational power of the entire system.
 Coupled with